drupalcommerce/commerce-docs/v2/orders/order-processing.rst

 .. image:: ../images/save_order_to_cart.png

 Now, click to view the order.
 Notice that a discount has been automatically applied to the order total as there was a "20% Off" promotion running store-wide.
-Also, notice that the order is currently in "Draft" state.
+Also, notice that the order is currently in `Draft` state.

 .. image:: ../images/promotion_applied_to_order.png